Elizabeth Behm-Morawitz

 Seminar in Content Analysis (COMM 8140)

-Seminar in Mass Communication Theory (COMM 8510)
+Seminar in Mediated Communication Theory (COMM 8510)

-Seminar in Mass Media Effects (COMM 9520)
+Seminar in Media Processes and Effects (COMM 9520)

 Behm‐Morawitz, E. (2013).
 Mirrored selves: The influence of self-presence in a virtual world on health, appearance, and well-being.
 Computers in Human Behavior, 29, 119-128.